dictu-lang/Dictu/docs/docs/standard-lib/stack.md

 ### Stack.peek() -> Value

-Returns the value at the front of the stack without removing the value.
+Returns the value at the top of the stack without removing the value.

 ```cs
 const stack = Stack.new();